open-telemetry/opentelemetry-specification/specification/metrics/api.md

 - capture CPU fan speed
 - capture CPU temperature.

-Note that these examples use non-additive measurements.
-In the `ValueRecorder` case above, example uses were given for capturing synchronous additive measurements during a request (e.g., current queue size seen by a request).
+Note that these examples use grouping measurements.
+In the `ValueRecorder` case above, example uses were given for capturing synchronous adding measurements during a request (e.g., current queue size seen by a request).
 In the asynchronous case, however, how should users decide whether to use `ValueObserver` as opposed to `UpDownSumObserver`?